DCAN-Labs/compare_matrices_to_assign_networks/written_template_matching_tutorial.md

 There are two ways to get a template file for this code.
 You can create a template file or download a premade one.
 First, a discussion on code-appropriate template files.

 ### What is an appropriate template file?
-Since this template matching tutorial uses the [Gordon et al. 2017](https://www.sciencedirect.com/science/article/pii/S089662731730613X?via%3Dihub) 14-neural network template as a basis for its matching, your template file should use the same divison for accurate matching.
+Since this template matching tutorial uses the 14-neural network template as a basis for its matching, your template file should use the same divison for accurate matching (See [Gordon et al. 2017](https://www.sciencedirect.com/science/article/pii/S089662731730613X?via%3Dihub) for details on the neural networks).

-The code will use the template file, in accordance with a required subject data file (See Step 2), to build a seed-based correlation matrix by showing functional relatedness between areas of the brain, or "voxels".
+The code will use the template file, in accordance with a required subject data file (see step 2), to build a seed-based correlation matrix by showing functional relatedness between areas of the brain, or "voxels".

-This template file should be a `*.mat` file containing time series data.
+This template file should be a `.mat` file containing time series data.

 ### Option A: Creating a template file